Dutch pioneers recognised in Wheelchair Tennis Hall of Champions | ITF

 16 Feb 2026

-The ITF welcomed the latest inductees into the Wheelchair Tennis Hall of Champions at the ABN AMRO Open Tennis Tournament in Rotterdam, Netherlands.
+The ITF welcomed the latest inductees – all Dutch legends – into the Wheelchair Tennis Hall of Champions at the ABN AMRO Open in Rotterdam, Netherlands.

-Launched earlier this year, the Wheelchair Tennis Hall of Champions is a digital platform recognising players, coaches, and contributors who have made a lasting impact on the sport.
+Launched earlier this year to mark the 50th anniversary of wheelchair tennis, the Hall of Champions is a digital platform recognising the impact players, coaches and contributors have had on the sport.

 Dutch Inductees: Players